31 August 2021

-React latest version – React 18 to bring concurrent rendering & more
+React latest version – React 19 to bring the React Compiler & more

 Adrian Senecki

-In fact, according to the latest Stack Overflow 2020 survey, React is the most in-use frontend development framework among developers (only behind the jQuery library, but ahead of all full-fledged frontend development frameworks).
+In fact, according to the Stack Overflow 2020 survey, React was the most in-use frontend development framework among developers (only behind the jQuery library, but ahead of all full-fledged frontend development frameworks).
+And it remains one in the Stack Overflow 2024 survey.

 React is the most frequently mentioned frontend framework in SO 2020